Pfizer Vaccine Rollout in Israel: The First International Test Case

 With what is a small population, highly digitized health system, and quick, military-assisted Pfizer vaccine rollout, Israel’s real-world data is an extremely useful addition to clinical trials that can be used by researchers, pharmaceutical companies and policymakers.
 It also gives us an idea of what we can expect.

-Today I am writing about the Pfizer vaccine rollout in Israel which serves as the first international test case.
 However my usual preamble comes first.
 I have several metaphorical anoraks and one of those is meteorology.
 I have always been fascinated by the weather and of course in the present it is important as our habitat is changing.
 According to the Goddard Institute for Space Studies (or GISS which is part of NASA) the earth’s global average temperature in 2020, allied with 2016, was the warmest on record.
-GISS estimated that the year’s average temperature was 1.02o C above the baseline of a 1951-1980 mean.
+GISS estimated that the year’s average temperature was 1.02°C above the baseline of a 1951-1980 mean.
 Australians need no reminding.
-Their temperatures reached 48.9oC at the height of their summer on January 4th 2020 in Penrith, Sydney during their ‘Black Summer’ bushfire crisis.
+Their temperatures reached 48.9°C at the height of their summer on January 4th 2020 in Penrith, Sydney during their ‘Black Summer’ bushfire crisis.
 The picture below is a reminder of their experience.

 The Australian bushfires during the first half of 2020 consumed 46 million acres of land.
 This released smoke and particulate matter high into the atmosphere and in sufficient quantities to have a moderate cooling effect on global weather by blocking sunlight (or ultraviolet light).
 In total contrast the global pandemic led to widespread economic and industrial shutdowns leading to a reduction in emissions and pollution possibly allowing more sunlight to reach the earth’s surface.
 However, these small gains and losses do not override the fact that there was still a net increase in carbon dioxide year on year.

-Just in case there is any margin for doubt a separate analysis undertaken by the National Oceanic and Atmospheric Administration (NOAA) in the U.S. also agreed (using a different baseline of 1901-2000) although they calculated a mean increase of 0.98oC.
+Just in case there is any margin for doubt a separate analysis undertaken by the National Oceanic and Atmospheric Administration (NOAA) in the U.S. also agreed (using a different baseline of 1901-2000) although they calculated a mean increase of 0.98°C.

 How Successive Lockdowns are Affecting Our Lives